lhofbauer/fratoo/docs/running.rst

 .. * ``**kwargs`` (optional): Additional arguments to be passed to the solver.

 The ``entities`` arguments for the ``perform_runs()`` method is the nested list of entities to be considered for the model runs.
-A break down of the nested list levels is given below based on this example:
+A breakdown of the nested list levels is given below based on this example:

 ::